talmiller2/portfolio_alert/README.md

 The run_portfolio_alert.py script monitors your portfolio (instantly or daily as a cron job), and alerts by email if rebalancing is required, while also giving the exact rebalancing instructions.
 This directory needs to contain the files:
-- email_details.txt: Details to the email (if none then will print to screen).
+- **email_details.txt**: Details to the email (if none then will print to screen).
 Note that the password is not the standard gmail password but a dedicated "apps password", to set it up read the tutorial https://support.google.com/accounts/answer/185833?hl=en
-- portfolio.txt: Write the status of the portfolio positions for the current date (in number of shares).
+- **portfolio.txt**: Write the status of the portfolio positions for the current date (in number of shares).
 The code will translate this to the actual value of the positions to use internally, but also update the file daily with the position weights.
 Only the last line of the file is used internally.
-- target_portfolio.txt: Define the target weights of the portfolio and the tolerance % for rebalancing.
+- **target_portfolio.txt**: Define the target weights of the portfolio and the tolerance % for rebalancing.

 Notes:

-- Currently only supports positions denoted in USD and that can be accessed with the yfinance python package (stock names as they appear in Yahoo Finance).
+- Currently only supports positions denoted tranded in USD currency and that can be accessed with the yfinance python package (stock names as they appear in Yahoo Finance).
 - Cash is also a valid position.
 - Positions can have two types "rebalanced" or "minimal_weight".
 - The minimal_weight positions must sum to less than 100%, and the rebalanced positions need to add up to exactly 100% (relative to what is left apart from the minimal_weight portion of the portfolio).